- 2-3 onions or leeks

 3. Fry the veg in a little olive oil until fragrant.
-If making a meat stock, fry the bones first.
+If making a chicken stock, fry the carcass first.
 Then add your veg.
 If your making chicken stock, add some of the chicken skin as well, if you have any, and any giblets.

 4. Top up with just enough water to cover - don't flood it or you'll water down the flavour.

 5. Bring to the boil.
 Reduce the heat.
 Simmer.
 Once the liquid looks properly infused, taste.